-This statement details the school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details the school's use of pupil premium and recovery funding to help improve the attainment of our disadvantaged pupils.

 It outlines our 3 year pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.